-15 Best Authors Like Stephen King for Fans of Horror and Fantasy
+15 Authors Like Stephen King Fans of Horror Will Love

-Stephen King is a world-famous horror, supernatural fiction, crime, science-fiction, and fantasy author.
-Born in 1947, King is arguably the best horror author of all time and has written countless short stories and novels, many of which have landed on the New York Times Bestseller List, such as The Shining and Carrie, which have even become movie adaptations.
+His works have landed numerous spots on The New York Times bestseller list, such as The Shining and Carrie, which have even become immensely successful movie adaptations.
 His dark fantasy thrills are a mainstay of Halloween, but King’s work has also inspired many author horror authors to follow in his footsteps.

 1. Tananarive Due